GayuBotla/COMP5130f2022/project/ReadMe.txt

 ID :02004577
 Github : GayuBotla

-Project title: Web Application to find nearby restaurants based on food allergies or intolerances
+Project title: Web Application to find restaurants based on food allergies or intolerances and location.

 Project Description:
 There are many who suffer from food intolerance and allergies around us, yet there is no simple solution to find restaurants that have food options that cater